r-mc2/verum-archives/Campaigns/21 - Heart of Tyre/Transcripts/Session 17.md

 > **Arcadum**: Koga now has initiative on the battlefield.
 He has three actions he can take.
 >
-> **Observe**: Allows for Koga to use a reaction at any point of the fight to reroll any dice of his choice.
+>\> **Observe**: Allows for Koga to use a reaction at any point of the fight to reroll any [d20] of his choice.
 Enemy or ally.
 >
-> **Test**: Koga can choose to enact Indigo power upon any of the player characters present.
-They must make a DC 20 Intelligence Saving throw.
+>\> **Test**: Koga can choose to enact Indigo power upon any of the player characters present.
+They must make a DC 20 Saving throw [of Arcadum's choosing?].
 If they fail, they are stunned.
 If they succeed, then they gain a boon at the end of the fight.
 Ives has advantage on this roll.
 >
-> **Interference**: Koga will instead effect the enemy's rolls in the same manner.
+>\> **Interference**: Koga will instead effect the enemy's rolls in the same manner.
 This can cause the enemy to miss or fail.
 Koga is equal to Violet, not stronger.
 For each movement means that the enemy moves as well.
 Every interference will mean that the Violet gains 1 point of Entropy.

 He only has access to one of these per round.